willetto/prosody-astro/README.md

 # Sanity Astro Club: A Free Astro Template for Showcasing And Selling Digital Products

-Sanity Astro Club is a free Astro template for showcasing artworks or any other digital product — an experimental proof of concept first built by [Codrops](https://www.codrops.com) in collaboration with [Alex Tkachev](https://alextkachev.com/).
+Sanity Astro Club is a free Astro template for showcasing artworks or any other digital product.
+At first, an experimental proof of concept built by [Codrops](https://www.codrops.com) in collaboration with [Alex Tkachev](https://alextkachev.com/).
 [Soufiane](https://soufianee.com) then enhanced the template with the addition of an extendable [Sanity](https://sanity.io/) Studio to handle content and a simple [Polar](https://polar.sh/) API integration for generating checkout sessions.

 ![Image Title](https://cdn.sanity.io/images/awmb54he/production/f785e514977a6c57e1f9a32dd8e73e8083e1d1dc-2879x1698.png)